Therese Johaug, famous Norwegian cross-country skier. (Photo: Paul Paiewonsky)

-In the Viking Age (about 793-1066 AD) Scandinavians owned both male and female “treller”, both unfree Scandinavians and slaves taken from other European countries.
+In the Viking Age, about 793-1066 AD, Scandinavian free men and women could own male and female thralls: Unfree Scandinavians and slaves taken from European countries.

-In the Viking sagas, many slaves are mentioned – especially women.
-It was “the young, strong and beautiful” that were taken, because they had the highest value.
-Scandinavian women are known for their symmetrical faces and so-called Nordic features; often with athletic bodies, blond hair and blue eyes.
+In the Viking sagas, many thralls are mentioned – including women.
+It was “the young, strong and beautiful” who were taken, because they had the highest value.
+Today, Scandinavian women are known for their symmetrical faces and so-called Nordic features; often with athletic bodies, blond hair and blue eyes.

-In Scandinavian Viking societies, the owner could buy and sell a slave, and he could treat his slave as he pleased.
-If the owner killed one of his slaves, it was not considered murder.
-If a free man killed another man’s slave, the murderer only had to pay for a new slave.
-The price was nearly the same as that of a domestic animal.
+In Scandinavian Viking societies, the owner could buy and sell a slave and treat him or her as he pleased.
+If the owner killed a thrall, it was not considered murder.
+If a free man killed another man’s slave, the murderer only had to pay for a new one.
+The price was about the same as for a domestic animal.

-If a female slave got pregnant (the father was often Scandinavian), her child automatically became the property of her owner.
+If a female slave got pregnant – the father often was a Scandinavian – her child automatically became the property of her owner.
 If a pregnant slave was sold, her unborn child became the new owner’s property as well.

-Slavery in Norway was probably at its height around year 1000.
+Slavery in Norway was probably at its height around year 1000 AD.
 The extent is impossible to say with certainty.
-The English Domesday Book of 1086 AD states that nine percent of the total English population were slaves, while scientists estimate that one third of the population were “treller” in Norway.
+The English Domesday Book dating back to 1086 AD, tells that nine percent of the total English population were slaves, while scientists estimate that one third of the Norwegian population were thralls.

-Recent research has shown that a large part of the Scandinavian’s genetic material can be traced back to the Celts.
+Recent research shows that a large part of the Scandinavian’s genetic material can be traced back to the Celts.

 The same Viking could be both savage and cosmopolitan, depending on how strong the people were whom he met.
 You always had to be on your “A” game when there were Norsemen about.